 - A pound of fish requires 1.2 pounds of feed and 1 gallon of water.

 Of course, we must recognize that it all comes down to HOW these animals are farmed.
 You can farm chicken badly, but you can also farm it well.
-The same applies to seafood – there are deeply concerning examples of aquaculture, but there are also ethical, sustainable, and regenerative water farmers doing it exceptionally well.
+The same applies to seafood – there are deeply concerning examples of aquaculture, but there are also ethical, sustainable, and restorative water farmers doing it exceptionally well.

 We all have the chance to support those who are doing it right.

 When choosing your seafood, look to support sustainable water farmers who: